 Client environments run entirely inside of your browser and will continue to bundle your code even when you lose your connection to our servers.
 Containers on the other hand are executed server-side inside of a Docker container instance.

-While Client Sandboxes have faster previews and offline availability, they lack in configurability.
+While Client Sandboxes have faster previews and offline availability, they don't offer many configuration capabilities.
 Container Sandboxes take longer to start up, but effectively behave much like a local development environment, allowing you to customize your build tools, set up servers to listen to incoming requests, etc.

 Client Sandboxes each have their own bundler attached to them which are configured to support a specific framework and emulate their official CLI tools.
-They are not one-to-one implementations and thus don't support advanced configuration like custom webpack configurations or ejecting, however they are designed to mirror the default behavior of the framework.
+They are not one-to-one implementations and thus do not support advanced configuration like custom webpack configurations or ejecting.
+However, they are designed to mirror the default behavior of the framework.
 If your project requires advanced configuration, try using a Container Sandbox instead.

 Currently it is not possible to convert a Client Sandbox to a Container Sandbox.